 You can see an example of rich results in the search results for a recipe.
 The recipe title, photo, rating, and cook time are all generated from structured data on the website.

-Google also uses something called “featured snippets” to answer searchers’ questions directly.
+Google also uses “featured snippets” to answer searchers’ questions directly.
 Featured snippets are generated from the content on your website.

 Google pulls a snippet of text from your website and displays it in the search results.
 They also display the URL of the page where they found the information.

-Featured snippets are different from rich results because they are not generated from structured data.
+Featured snippets differ from rich results because they are not generated from structured data.
 They are also different from the Knowledge Graph because they are not Google’s own database of information.

 How to Optimize Your Knowledge Graph Listing